cdklabs/construct-hub/README.md

 ```

 In case the new package isn't fully available in the predefined SLA, a
-**high severity** CloudWatch alarm will trigger, which will in turn trigger
+**low severity** CloudWatch alarm will trigger, which will in turn trigger
 the configured action for low severity alarms.

 > See [Monitoring & Alarms](./docs/application-overview.md#monitoring--alarming)